 Marty Jaquez has worked with technology companies as both an engineer and an intellectual property attorney for 28+ years.
-He has the perspective of having been inside legal counsel, outside counsel in large law firms, and most recently founding partner of Jaquez Land Greenhaus LLP.
+He has the perspective of having been inside legal counsel, outside counsel in large law firms, and most recently founding partner of Jaquez Land Greenhaus & McFarland.
 Mr. Jaquez has applied his experience and expertise to the representation of technology-based companies ranging from start-ups to very large corporations.

 Patent preparation, prosecution, and counseling in the fields of: